-The Night Of The Tornado
+The Night Of The Tornado: The Disclosure That Changed Everything

-This has been a battle in my marriage for a very long time.
-I don’t know marriage without this, but the hard part was I thought healing had occurred.
-So the biggest betrayal was really my own denial.
-It wasn’t three years earlier where I let my husband know I couldn’t live like we were.
-Being married to an unrecovered porn addict was so hard.
-I longed for a marriage that had intimacy and connection in it.
-So while I believed him when he said he didn’t use porn anymore.
+It wasn’t but three years earlier that I let my husband know I couldn’t live like we were.
+Living in a marriage affected by unaddressed porn addiction was incredibly painful.
+I longed for a marriage that had intimacy and connection.
+While I believed him when he said he didn’t use porn anymore.
 Still, I had a disconnected and isolated spouse.
 We deserved so much more.

-It wasn’t long after this we sat together across from a therapist who was also a sex addiction specialist.
+It wasn’t long after this that we sat together across from a therapist who was also a sex addiction specialist.

 Like a tornado, it builds up, and when the atmosphere is just right, it takes shape.
 It carves a path in the earth and doesn’t discriminate.
 Neither does betrayal trauma.
 It carves deep wounds that only take time to heal.
 The scars will always remain as a reminder of what happened.
 What you do with those scars matters most.
 Will you hold on to the trauma, or will you allow yourself to heal from it?
 Healing isn’t easy, and it does take time.
-Now I look back on that evening with a heavy sadness.
-No one ever knows when disaster will strike, and that’s the beauty of destruction.
-If you knew it was coming, you wouldn’t succumb to it in a way that you truly learn from it.
-Embrace it and grow from it.
+Now I look back on that evening with a deep sense of sadness.

 Previous